victimsnino/ReactivePlusPlus/Readme.md

    - Concepts provide more clear errors and checks: you will understand that pass something incorrect before compilation in IDE or during compilation with understandable errors instead of _"invalid template class map_invalid_t"_
    - Everywhere while possible used deduction of template arguments, for example, type of values of observable by type of subscriber used in on_subscribe and etc
 - **ReactivePlusPlus** keeps balance between performance and type-erasing mechanism
-- **ReactivePlusPlus** is fast: every part of code written with perfomance in mind.
+- **ReactivePlusPlus** is fast: every part of code written with performance in mind.
 Starting from tests over amount of copies/move and finishing to Continuous Benchmarking.
 Benchmarks prove that RPP faster than RxCPP in most cases: [Continuous benchmarking results and comparison with RxCpp](https://victimsnino.github.io/ReactivePlusPlus/v2/benchmark)

 Currently ReactivePlusPlus is still under development but it has a lot of implemented operators for now.
 List of implemented features can be found in [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) with very detailed documentation for each of them.